ESMCI/cime/doc/source/users_guide/case-basics.rst

 If CIME is downloaded in standalone mode, only standalone CIME compsets can be queried.
 If CIME is part of a larger checkout that includes the prognostic components of a model, **query_config** will allow you to query all prognostic component compsets, as well.

-Run **query_config ---help** to see lists of available compsets, components, grids and machines.
+Run **query_config -- --help** to see lists of available compsets, components, grids and machines.

 **Usage examples**
   To run **query_config** for compset information, use the **---compsets** option and the component name, which is **drv** in this example: